(Updated on July 28, 2022)

 The exact cost will depend on the make and model of your diesel vehicle and whether you take it to a dealership or auto repair shop.

-In general, the part itself isn’t too expensive but compared to gasoline engines, even the best spark plug is likely going to cost more than a cheap glow plug.
+In general, the part itself isn’t too expensive but compared to gasoline engines, even the best spark plug is likely going to cost less than a cheap glow plug.
 If you can find a reasonably priced mechanic with a low hourly rate, then it will reduce your expense even more.

 I am interested in Diesel Engine technology and car Electrics.
 I have learnt a lot here.